nuxt-modules/og-image/README.md

 ### Pre-render routes

-While the module is in early access, you should ensure that you pre-render any pages you want to generate images for.
+While the module is in early access, only pre-rendered routes are supported.

 ```ts
 export default defineNuxtConfig({